The Competition Is Getting Desperate

 Strike three…You’re out!

 Friendly advice: think about trying to regain some of your lost credibility by coming up with something better than CarpenterCare for your customers.
 Then make the pitch.
-If you customers ever get the idea that you’re really not looking out for their interests, forced retirement may come early.
+If your customers ever get the idea that you’re really not looking out for their interests, forced retirement may come early.

 The Straw Man: “Most importantly,” to insure that the warranty pays claims, the bus buyer will have to spend thousands of dollars more on maintaining the vehicle than the manufacturer requires!